CENOS-Platform/cenos-docs-antennas/docs/results-advanced.md

 **In this section we will learn different methods on how to manually analyze antenna simulation results**.

----

 ### Electric/magnetic field on surface

 By default the *Electric field* on your antenna is visualized.
+You can _change this visualization to see the Magnetic field_ as well.

 <p align="center">